radiant/radiant-event-calendar-extension/README.md

 ### Connecting to CalDAV

 We aren't really doing CalDAV properly here, but taking advantage of a compatibility with the simpler ical standard.
 A simple GET to addresses under /calendar will return a file in ical format, which is what we get and parse.
-As a passive display client, that's all we need, but it does mean that so far we can't display groups properly, or interact principals, or take proper advantage of the more collaborative functions of CalDAV.
+As a passive display client, that's all we need, but it does mean that so far we can't display groups properly, or interact with principals, or take proper advantage of the more collaborative functions of CalDAV.

 The address for your calendar will either look like this: